leanhvu21042001/LT.K2025.2-CNTT/uit/courses/IE103/notes/From-Idea-to-Database.md

 #### The Class Diagram's Superpower: Inheritance (Kế thừa)

-This is the key difference!
-A Class Diagram can easily show "is-a" relationships, which a basic ERD cannot.
+- This is the key difference!

+A Class Diagram can easily show "is-a" relationships, which a basic ERD (Chen notation) cannot.

 - `NV_KYTHUAT` (Technical Staff) **is a** `NHANVIEN` (Employee).
 - `NV_HANHCHANH` (Admin Staff) **is a** `NHANVIEN`.